If you’re researching live-in care – for yourself or a loved one – chances are you’ll have read about the Care Quality Commission (CQC).

 Working like this means the teams can really get to know their local area, and build strong networks of care workers.
 Each team is led by an experienced manager, who supports not only the care team members, but also the clients and their families.

-All three of our teams were inspected by the CQC in 2019, and we’re delighted and proud that each team was found to be ‘Good’ by the inspectors.
-They achieved a ‘Good’ rating in every one of the five key areas.
+We’re delighted and proud that all three of our teams were found to be ‘Good’ overall by the inspectors in their most recent inspection, achieving a ‘Good’ rating in every one of the five key areas.

 You can read each team’s comprehensive report online, and here also is a flavour of how our live-in care service makes a positive difference to people’s lives: